 To start the internship process, you MUST schedule an appointment with someone in the Center for Career & Professional Development.

 Co-ops, which last one year or more, are longer than internships, which are typically a few weeks to several months.
 Co-ops may be done in conjunction with taking classes or during breaks.

 Different Types of Internships

-Non Profit: These internships are usually done with non-profit organizations/groups, uuniversity, government agency, religious organizations or a hospital.
+Non-Profit: These internships are usually done with non-profit organizations/groups, universities, government agencies, religious organizations or hospitals.
 These internships are not typically paid.

 - Unpaid: For information about unpaid internships, please review the Internship Programs Under the Fair Labor Standards Act.